Sang-e-Mah: Plot

 At the jirga, after failing to produce evidence against Marjaan, Hilmand asks Marjaan to say under oath on the hand of Shah Sab that he did not kill Nasrullah.
 Marjaan proceeds to do so but the moment he was to say the words, Zarsanga appears and stops Marjaan.
 Marjaan asks Zarsanga to go but she refuses to leave.
 Hilmand goes to meet her mother and tells her that Marjaan killed his father and her husband.
 At that moment Zarsanga reveals that she killed Nasrullah.
-Hilmand runs into the forests after listening that and everyone in the jirga are shocked.
+Hilmand runs into the forests after listening to that and everyone in the jirga are shocked.

 Hilmand goes to his father's village to verify what his mother has revealed as he feels that she had lied to save Marjaan.
 But after meeting Mashallah Khan (Asif Khan), his grandfather, the true character of his father is revealed and he is broken.
-Mashallah Khan on the other hand, intrigued at Hilmand's coming to meet him after all these years, send his sons to Laspiraan to know the reason.
+Mashallah Khan on the other hand, intrigued at Hilmand's coming to meet him after all these years, sends his sons to Laspiraan to know the reason.
 He gets to know about the confession of Zarsanga and now starts plotting to extract hefty amounts from Marjaan.
 On the other hand, Sheherzaad is looking frantically looking for Hilmand.
 She implores him to accompany her to the city but he is completely broken and leaves the place.

 Mashallah then calls another jirga on Zarsanga for killing his son Nasrullah.
 Zarsanga tells Sheherzaad she doesn't want to attend the jirga.
-The day before the jirga, Marjaan gives his turban to Hikmat, saying he should make a decision which can give everyone justice and which can save Zarsanga's respect and also making Hikmat the new Haji and the new leader of Laspiraan.
+The day before the jirga, Marjaan gives his turban to Hikmat, saying he should make a decision which can give everyone justice and which can save Zarsanga's respect and also make Hikmat the new Haji and the new leader of Laspiraan.
 At the jirga, Hikmat comes wearing the turban in Marjaan's place.
 Then, Zarghuna, Sheherzaad, Gul Meena, and all the other women in Laspiraan suffering Ghag arrive at the jirga.

 Gul Meena then shares her Ghag story, when Hilmand arrives.
-Mashallah Khan says he wants a share in some money for Zarsanga's death because he wants blood for blood.
+Mashallah Khan says he wants a share of the money for Zarsanga's death because he wants blood for blood.
 But, Hilmand reveals papers for some land so he asks for a whole share and all the money from Mashallah, so he and his sons leave in silence, and the elders decide to put an end to Ghag immediately, and whoever does Ghag after this will be punished immediately.
 Hilmand reveals to Hikmat that the papers were fake.

 Hilmand and Sheherzaad come home to find Marjaan and Zarsanga lying dead together.
 The night before, Marjaan and Zarsanga both decided to kill themselves to save themselves from embarrassment.
 Hilmand comforts a crying Sheherzaad.